csiro-data-school/git-rstudio/_episodes/01-motivation.md

 There are lots of different tools that implement version control (generally referred to as **V**ersion **C**ontrol **S**ystems, **VCS**).
 They all have common features, including:

 - A system which **records snapshots** of a project
-- Implementation of **branching**:
-  - you can work on several feature branches and switch between them
-  - different people can work on the same code/project in parallel without interfering
-  - you can experiment with an idea and discard it if it turns out to be a bad idea
 - Implementation of **merging**:
   - tool to merge different versions of a file